 Oregon Consortium for Nursing Education (OCNE) program requirements

 Applicants to this program must complete a series of college level courses in order to apply.
+Please note that all science prerequisite courses must be complete within 7 years from the program start date.
 Please see the following document for all prerequisite requirements.
 Bachelors of Science with a major in Nursing program prerequisites

 Applying to the Program:

 - Applicants need to complete a "prerequisite coursework form" as part of the application.

 - All students must have completed 45 quarter/30 semester credits of lower division prerequisites at an accredited institution prior to enrolling in the program.
 Although students may apply while in the process of completing admissions prerequisites, 30 quarter/20 semester credits must be completed by the end of Fall term.
 The 30 quarter credits must include Anatomy and Physiology I and Intermediate Algebra/Math 95 or higher.
 Students who are selected for admission to the nursing program must complete the remaining credits to a total of 45 quarter credits prior to matriculation.